 Preventing the double taxation of income generated by residents outside of Slovenia

-A resident taxable person can, by exercising the right to the legally prescribed limit, reduce (deduct) from his tax liability the amount of foreign tax paid on income generated outside of Slovenia (foreign income) which is included in his tax base (the tax credit method is used).
+A resident taxable person can, by exercising the right to the legally prescribed limit, reduce (deduct) from their tax liability the amount of foreign tax paid on income generated outside of Slovenia (foreign income) which is included in their tax base (the tax credit method is used).